Best Mattresses for Heavy People (2026)

 Exceptional.
 Latex and coils make this bed extremely bouncy.

-We rated the Luxe Natural mattress at a 7/10 on our firmness scale, a touch firmer than typical medium-firm.
-Dr. Hannah Habeeb noted that you felt more โ€œโ€˜onโ€™ the bed than โ€˜inโ€™ itโ€ when she tried it, which could prove difficult for some side sleepers, like those with shoulder or hip pain.
+Dr. Hannah Habeeb noted that you felt more โ€œโ€˜onโ€™ the bed than โ€˜inโ€™ itโ€ when she tried the Birch Luxe, which could prove difficult for some side sleepers with shoulder or hip pain.
 However, she thought the mattress could be a good pick for back pain: โ€œIt provides spinal support in all positions, doing a great job encouraging alignment.โ€

 Mattress Clarity Test Results: Birch Luxe Natural